Big-Stupid-Jellyfish/gfmath/pages/sg-survival.md

 By /u/BigStupidJellyfish_, [Youtube](https://www.youtube.com/channel/UCXYXbrsfJJfvE5LJ9Bnu_fQ).
 [Back to home](https://big-stupid-jellyfish.github.io/gfmath/).

 Note: I originally wrote this on 2020-July leading up to Isomer ranking, but the same ideas here can be useful against other enemies in the 30-60 accuracy range with low damage.
+For general content, you should also keep in mind how much armor each SG has relative to the enemies' damage.

 [Album of images](https://imgur.com/a/POHBYIl).